 I’m not suggesting extreme avoidance like Tim Ferris, The 4-Hour Workweek style.
 Tim broke up with his girlfriend (true story) via an email written by his outsourced assistant…harsh.
 I’m suggesting create a better experience AND buy back your time.

-Perfect and refine the process
+Perfect and refine the appraisal process.

 Increase the quality of the service by training your staff.
 I suggest making quick Loom videos showing how to do various processes.
-The software is super easy to use and allows you to show your screen and includes a little bubble picture of you talking.
+The commercial appraisal software is super easy to use and allows you to show your screen and includes a little bubble picture of you talking.
 This video library creates repeatable processes to share with others as they join your staff.

 Really reduce your time management struggles, includes buying back your time to focus on technology and processes.
 Appraisal and environmental workflow YouConnect is one of those things.
 Properly implemented, allows you to document the process.
 Create audit trails and transparency within your appraisal department.